by Dr C.H. Weaver M.D. updated 8/2021

 The Keynote 224 clinical study is a phase 2 trial performed in 104 patients with advanced HCC who had radiographic progression of their cancer after treatment with Nexavar.
 Patients received 200 mg every 3 weeks for 2 years or until they experienced progressive disease, unacceptable toxicity, withdrawal of consent, or investigator decision.
 Their response to treatment was assessed every 9 weeks.

 The overall response rate was 16.3%, and rates were similar across subgroups with different causes, including those with HBV and HCV infection.
 The median time to response was 2.1 and 94% of responders were estimated to have a response duration of 6 months or longer.

 Durable responses were seen, and there was promising progression-free survival (PFS) and overall survival.
 The median PFS was 4.8 months, and the median overall survival has not been reached.

-Another immunotherapy agent, *Opdivo (*nivolumab) was recently granted accelerated approval by the US Food and Drug Administration in HCC.(6) Keytruda and opdivo are clearly active in the treatment of HCC and the key questions are whether they should be used earlier in treatment or in combination with other proven therapies.
+Single agent Opdivo (nivolumab) was recently approval by the US Food and Drug Administration but then lost its approval because longer term data failed to meet approval criteria.6 Keytruda and opdivo are clearly active in the treatment of HCC and the key questions are whether they should be used earlier in treatment or in combination with other proven therapies.

 - Gastrointestinal Cancers Symposium (GICS) 2018.
 Abstract 209.
 Presented January 19, 2018.